Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Where relevant, the Investigator's Brochure may be referred to for information regarding toxicological, animal pharmacological and human pharmacological properties as well as existing clinical experience.

-If the Danish Health and Medicines Authority has previously assessed the documentation, and amendments of e.g. the Investigator's Brochure are subsequently submitted, any changes must be clearly indicated.
+If the Danish Medicines Agency has previously assessed the documentation, and amendments of e.g. the Investigator's Brochure are subsequently submitted, any changes must be clearly indicated.
 The case handling process will not start unless there is such a document.
 Information on changes to versions not submitted must likewise be indicated clearly.
 Revised versions should only be submitted for assessment if the changes are significant to ongoing trials or if it occurs in connection with an application for new trials.
-If necessary, the Danish Health and Medicines Authority may order complete reports or any other supplementary information.
+If necessary, the Danish Medicines Agency may order complete reports or any other supplementary information.

 Please see the guidelines for application for clinical trials, notification of amendments and declaration of the end of trial. http://ec.europa.eu/health/documents/eudralex/vol-10/index_en.htm